chrultrabook/docs/src/docs/reverting/index.md

 # Reverting to Stock chromeOS

 ::: warning
-If your device has hit AUE (Auto Update Expiration), you will not be able to revert to chromeOS using the mrchromebox script.
+If your device has hit AUE (Auto Update Expiration), you will not be able to revert to chromeOS using the MrChromebox script.
 You will need to [flash manually](../firmware/manually-flashing.md).
 :::

 ## Requirements